anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-07.md

 <br><br>

 ## 1.1.
-Grant yourself and the Dataplex Service Account Column Level Access from Cloud Shell
+Grant yourself, your User Managed Service Account and the Dataplex Service Account Column Level Access from Cloud Shell
 Replace with your user emails before executing and then run in Cloud Shell-
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`